Brother Ali: Personal life

-Ali has a son, Faheem, from his first marriage, and a daughter, Stacy, from his second marriage in 2006.
+Ali has a son, Faheem, from his first marriage.
+He is very private about his family and loved ones.
 His music frequently addresses his role as a father, parent, and husband.
 The song "Real As Can Be" off his 2009 EP The Truth Is Here refers to the impending birth of his daughter, and on the song "Fresh Air", which is on his 2009 album Us, he goes on to say "Just got married last year/ treated so good that it ain't even fair/ already got a boy, now the baby girl's here/ Bought us a house like the Berenstain Bears."

 Ali often makes fun of the media's constant urge to mention his albinism in the first lines of their reviews or newspaper articles.
 He is also legally blind, a condition which is caused by his albinism.

 In an article titled "The Art of Mourning in America", Brother Ali said his favorite food is sweet potato pie.
 The interview was conducted during the month of Ramadan and Ali performed a freestyle: "Lifelong starvation, every month is Ramadan / Walk in the crib and I'm surprised that the power's on."

 Religion

 Ali converted to Islam at age 15 and followed Imam Warith Deen Mohammed.
 During this time, Ali was selected to join a group of students on a Malaysian study tour, in which they explored ways that a more liberal Islamic society could peacefully coexist with different religions.

-Ali credits his conversion to Islam to KRS-ONE, whom he met during a lecture at age 13 at a local Minnesotan university.
+Ali credits his conversion to Islam to KRS-One, whom he met during a lecture at age 13 at a local Minnesotan university.
 When asked about his faith, Ali stated, "KRS-ONE was actually the one who told me I should read Malcolm X. He assigned The Autobiography of Malcolm X to me; I read it, and that's what led to me becoming a Muslim."